-The application for the Summer and Fall of 2013 will be available online September 1.
+The online application to the Hopkins Post-Baccalaureate Premedical Program is now closed.
+We will continue to accept supporting materials for those applications already submitted by the deadline as long as they are postmarked by March 1, 2015.
+The online application will reopen in September 2015 for entry in 2016.
 We only consider applications that are submitted electronically from this website.
-Due to the sequence of courses and the customized schedule created for you, students may enroll at the beginning of June (Summer Term I), the beginning of July (Summer Term II), or the beginning of September (Fall Term).
-Most students begin in the first Summer Term; the decision about the most optimal term of enrollment is based on students' preferences and past coursework, and after consultation with the director during the interview process.
+Due to the sequence of courses, and according to students' individual needs, it is possible to enroll at the beginning of June (Summer Term I), the beginning of July (Summer Term II), or the beginning of September (Fall Term).
+Most students begin in the first Summer Term; the decision about the most optimal term of enrollment is based on students' preferences and past coursework, and after consultation with the program.

-If you have completed all of the core premedical science courses and are looking for a post-baccalaureate program to build a more competitive medical school application, visit Hopkins' Post-Baccalaureate Health Science Intensive Program.
+If you have completed all of the core premedical science courses and/or have taken the MCAT and are looking for a post-baccalaureate program to build a more competitive medical school application, visit Hopkins' Post-Baccalaureate Health Science Intensive Program.